Modeling Language as a Sequence of Thoughts: Introduction

 \section{Introduction}

-Prior work in cognitive science suggests that in humans, language functions primarily as a transmission system for expressing underlying thoughts, rather than as the constitutive medium of cognition itself \citep{fedorenko2024language,bender2020climbing,pinker1990natural}.
-On this view, comprehension involves decoding the serial stream of language to construct mental models that encode temporal sequences, causal relations, and entity properties in a situation \citep{kintsch1998,zwaan1998situation}.
-These models organize information into coherent \emph{gestalts}-- latent representations whose properties are not reducible to the sum of their parts \citep{bransford1972sentence,glenberg1987mental,werthiemer1938gestalt}.
-From this perspective, linguistic input is a lossy, serial code for these underlying structures, not the format in which mental models are stored.
+Prior work in cognitive science suggests that, in humans, language functions as a serial code for communicating underlying thoughts, rather than the constitutive medium of thought itself \citep{shank1972conceptual,mcclelland2020placing, fedorenko2024language,pinker1990natural}.
+On this view, comprehension involves decoding a linguistic stream to construct a situation model—a mental representation that encodes the temporal sequences, causal relations, and entities of the described event \citep{zwaan1998situation,glenberg1987mental}.
+Situation models support memory and later inference and are characterized as high-level conceptual representations integrated with prior knowledge rather than representations of the surface form of text \citep{zwaan1998situation,mcclelland2020placing}.

-Large language models (LLMs) have achieved remarkable capabilities by modeling language as a sequence of tokens and optimizing next-token prediction \citep{deepseekv3,openai2023gpt4,gemini2023,llama3_2024}.
-However, standard Transformers represent context primarily as token embeddings tied to positional indices; consequently, the model's internal state is inherently coupled to linear word order \citep{vaswani2017attention,schmitt2022position,kazemnejad2023lengthpe}.
-Moreover, because training is driven by surface-level distributional statistics—estimating which token is likely to follow a local pattern of surrounding tokens—models can generate fluent text without constructing a coherent, globally consistent situation model, which leads to systematic failures on compositional, multi-step, and long-context tasks \citep{dziri2024faithandfate,bender2020climbing,mirzadeh2024gsmsymbolic,Liu2023LostInTheMiddle}.

-Several phenomena highlight the fragility of this token-centric approach. \citet{lepori2024racingthoughts} describe \emph{contextualization errors}, where lower Transformer layers fail to resolve ambiguities because the representations of relevant prior context are not yet fully contextualized.
-Similarly, the \emph{reversal curse} shows that models trained on "A is B" often fail to infer "B is A," treating the two directions of a relational fact as distinct statistical patterns rather than a unified semantic relation \citep{berglund2024reversal,lin2024delving}.
-Furthermore, LLMs remain strikingly data-inefficient: state-of-the-art models are pretrained on trillions of tokens \citep{deepseekv3,llama3_2024}, exceeding the linguistic input of a human child ($\sim$30 million words) by five orders of magnitude \citep{hart_risley_1995_wordgap}.
-Yet, humans can often infer the meaning of a new word from a single exposure by linking it to existing conceptual structures \citep{houstonprice2014fastmapping,marksonbloom1997}.
-These limitations motivate architectures that build latent representations at a higher level of abstraction than tokens that encode knowledge and causal relations into robust "thought-level" states.